 Individuals who wish to be organ donors should complete the following steps:

 - You might join a donor registry.
 A registry is more than just an expression of interest in becoming a donor.
 It’s a way to legally give consent for the anatomical gift of organs, tissue and eyes.
 Each time you go to your local Bureau of Motor Vehicles (BMV), you will be asked, "do you want to make an anatomical gift?"
 All you have to do is say "Yes."
 You can also join the registry at any time by filling out a "Document of Gift" form from the BMV.
 For more information, go to www.lifebanc.org and click on donor registry.
 Donor registry information for any state might be obtained from www.donatelife.net.

 - Sign and carry an organ donor card.
 This card can be downloaded at: www.organdonor.gov.

-- Let your family members and loved ones know your desire to be a donor.
+- Let your family members and loved ones know you’d like to be a donor.

-- You might also want to tell your family healthcare provider, lawyer, and religious leader that you would like to be a donor.
+- You might also want to tell your family healthcare provider, lawyer and religious leader that you’d like to be a donor.

 By becoming an organ donor, does this mean that I wouldn't be eligible to receive the best medical care possible?

 Not at all.
 Your decision to donate does not affect the quality of the medical care you will receive.